But nothing is ever really “gone” in open source, is it?

 I’d love to see Cawbird branch off and create its own distinct identity with a modern, well designed icon that better represents what it does (use third-party macOS Twitter apps as an inspiration).

 Install Cawbird on Ubuntu

-The recommend method is to to add the relevant Cawbird OBS repo to your Software Sources.
-This lets you install Cawbird and get future app updates automatically, via the usual Software Updater method.
+If you prefer more traditional packaging formats then you can go ahead and add the relevant Cawbird OBS repo to your Software Sources.
+This lets you install Cawbird and get future app updates automatically via the usual Software Updater method.